ricarch-dev/feed-with-react-native/README.md

 **Bottlenecks Addressed:**

 1. **Initial Render**
-   - Reduced `initialNumToRender` to 2
+   - Reduced `initialNumToRender` to 1-2 depending on platform
    - Memoized styles and callbacks
-   - Lazy video loading
+   - Lazy video loading with thumbnails

 2. **Scroll Performance**
+   - Optimized `windowSize` (2 for Feed, 1 for carousel)
-   - Optimized `windowSize` and `maxToRenderPerBatch`
+   - Optimized `maxToRenderPerBatch` (1 for memory efficiency)
    - Used `getItemLayout` for faster scrolling
-   - Removed clipped subviews
+   - Platform-specific optimizations (stricter on Android)

-3. **Memory Management**
+3. **Memory Management (Critical for Android)**
-   - Automatic video unloading
+   - Automatic video unloading when inactive
+   - Aggressive view recycling with `removeClippedSubviews={true}`
-   - Limited prefetching depth
+   - Limited prefetching depth (1 item ahead)
    - Component memoization
+   - Explicit player cleanup on unmount
+   - **Android-specific**: Reduced window sizes to prevent OOM errors

 4. **Video Playback**
    - Only one video active at a time
    - Unload inactive videos immediately
-   - Retry logic for errors
+   - Retry logic for errors (3 attempts, 2s delay)
+   - Platform-specific play delays (150ms for Android stability)

 ### Performance Metrics to Monitor